abe-winter/abe-winter.github.io/_posts/2020-06-04-dictators-army.md

 ## Planning and strategy suffer when argument = dissent

 Obedience has a weird place in modern culture.
-I think our main metaphors for management are still Taylorism (the guy who brought math to the assembly line) and the popular portrayal of 'military orders'.
+I think our main metaphors for management are still Taylorism (the guy who brought math to the assembly line) and the popular portrayal of military orders as 'do or die'.
+And possibly the portrayal of 'respect for authority' in The West Wing, the TV show that taught my generation how to lick boots ('good evening mr president').

 If these were ever right, they aren't now, but a million mini despots still think obedience matters at work.

 One way to look at autocrats is as leaders who don't know their main role is communication.
 Or that if they're the 'decider', that's a part time job and it comes after hearing all the options to decide between.
 At best you're a tie breaker.

-Intolerance for dissent = intolerance for information, which is deadly.
+Intolerance of argument = intolerance for information, and for plans, and is deadly.
 It also means a lack of understanding of what arguments looks or sounds like.
 Corollary: if the senior person in a room can't run a meeting, it doesn't matter who else can.